knight-lang/knight-lang/specs.md

 - Arity `4`: `SUBSTITUTE`

 Short note on `TRUE`/`FALSE`/`NULL`: As they are functions that take no arguments, and should simply return a true, false, or null value, they can be instead interpreted as literals.
 That is, there's no functional difference between parsing `TRUE` as a function, and then executing that function and parsing `TRUE` as a boolean literal.

-Note that `:` is the "no-op" function, and can safely be considered a piece of whitespace.

 ### 1.5.1 Implementation-Defined Functions
 Implementations may define their own functions, as long as they start with an upper-case letter, or a symbol.